-Statement of Interest of Amicus Curiae 2 Statement of Facts 3 Argument 1 .
-Introduction 1 I. Response to Question 10 5 A. Overview of nationwide trends that have changed the context of the university 5 B. Universities' increasing use of a corporate business model and the significant expansion of university administration have eroded faculty effective control and effective recommendations over academic affairs 1.
-In the three decades since the Yeshiva decision, the university context has changed through the adoption of a corporate business model that has expanded the size and power of university administration 2.
-The expanded size and authority of university administration has decreased faculty authority to effectively control or make effective recommendations about academic affairs (a) Increasing university administrative authority over academic matters 0 (b) Increasing university administrative authority over nonacademic matters 4 (c) Increasing conflict between administration and faculty20 6 3.
-Summary: Factors relating to expanded administration size and authority2 8 4.
-University administrations increasingly respond to external market forces rather than faculty views and recommendations 9 C. An accurate assessment of faculty status under Section 2(12) should take into account factors related to the university's use of the corporate business model of decision-making II.
-Response to Questions 6 and 7 Onclusion
+Statement of Interest of Amicus Curiae .
+2 Statement of Facts .3 Argument 4 I. Introduction 4 II.
+Response to Question 10. .
+5 A. Overview of nationwide trends that have changed the context of the university 5 B. Universities' increasing use of a corporate business model and the significant expansion of university administration have eroded faculty authority to effectively control or make effective recommendations about academic affairs 12 In the thirty-four years since the Yeshiva decision, the university context has changed through the expanded size and power of university administration 2.
+The expanded size and authority of university administration has decreased faculty authority to effectively control or make effective recommendations about academic affairs (a) Increasing university administrative authority over academic matters 9 (b) Increasing university administrative authority over nonacademic matters 23 (c) Increasing conflict between administration and faculty2 25 3.
+Summary: Factors relating to expanded administration size and authority2 27 4.
+University administrations increasingly respond to external market forces rather than faculty views and recommendations 28 C. An accurate assessment of faculty status under Section 2(12) should consider the changed context of the university's use of the corporate business model of decision-making.
+32 III.
+Response to Questions 6 and 7.
+35 Conclusion 36